masoniis/vantablock/readme.md

 1. Numkey 1: showcases water bobbing, shadows visible, and sinwave terrain gen
 2. Numkey 2: showcases a more realistic terrain, sunset transition happening
 3. Numkey 3: showcases more powerful 3D terrain capabilities (proving that terrain is not a mere heightmap) with 3D simplex noise!
+4. Numkey 4: showcases a wider terrain with clearer biomes
+5. Numkey 5: showcases a cool hole in a mountain (nothing else in particular)

 ### Important usage warnings/notes

 1. UI is EXPENSIVE and may cause lag so be weary of that.
-2. Shadows have very low render distance of 32 voxels (didn't have time for cascaded shadow maps) and also have some other small issues.
+2. Shadows have very low render distance of 32 voxels (have not implemented cascaded shadow maps)

 ### Cool things I'm proud of (things to pay attention to)